taiebswe/holbertonschool-validation/module2_task1/README.md

 stop: Kills awesome-api's current process
 clean: Delete the binary done with build command
 test: Tests if the website is currently running properly
+lint: Helps to make a lint on the files